EasyJet boss Carolyn McCall departing for top job at ITV

 Broadcasting group ITV today said it has appointed EasyJet chief executive Carolyn McCall as its next boss.

 McCall, who has been at the helm of the low-cost airline for seven years, will succeed Scots-born Adam Crozier as chief executive of ITV on 8 January.
-Crozier announced his decision to step down from the role in May.
+Crozier stepped down from the role at the end of last month.

 • READ MORE: Adam Crozier to stand down as ITV chief executive